Eadgils: Hrólfr Kraki's saga

 Yrsa admonished Aðils for wanting to kill her son, and went to meet the Danes.
 She gave them a man named Vöggr to entertain them.
 This Vöggr remarked that Hrólfr had the thin face of a pole ladder, a Kraki.
 Happy with his new cognomen Hrólfr gave Vöggr a golden ring, and Vöggr swore to avenge Hrólfr if anyone should kill him.
 Hrólfr and his company were then attacked by a troll in the shape of a boar in the service of Aðils, but Hrólfr's dog Gram killed it.

 They then found out that Aðils had set the hall on fire, and so they broke out of the hall, only to find themselves surrounded by heavily armed warriors in the street.
 After a fight, king Aðils retreated to summon reinforcements.

 Yrsa then provided her son with a silver drinking horn filled with gold and jewels and a famous ring, Svíagris.
-Then she gave Hrólf and his men twelve of the Swedish king's best horses, and all the armour and provisions they needed.
+Then she gave Hrólfr and his men twelve of the Swedish king's best horses, and all the armour and provisions they needed.

-Hrólfr took a fond farewell of his mother and departed over the Fyrisvellir.
+Hrólfr bid a fond farewell to his mother and departed over the Fyrisvellir.
 When they saw Aðils and his warriors in pursuit, they spread the gold behind themselves.
-Aðils saw his precious Svíagris on the ground and stooped to pick it up with his spear, whereupon Hrólf cut his back with his sword and screamed in triumph that he had bent the back of the most powerful man in Sweden.
+Aðils saw his precious Svíagris on the ground and stooped to pick it up with his spear, whereupon Hrólfr cut his back with his sword and screamed in triumph that he had bent the back of the most powerful man in Sweden.

 Danish sources

-Chronicon Lethrense and Annales Lundenses
+Chronicon Lethrense

-The Chronicon Lethrense (and the included Annales Lundenses) tell that when the Danish kings Helghe (Halga) and Ro (Hroðgar) were dead, the Swedish king Hakon/Athisl forced the Daner to accept a dog as king.
+The Chronicon Lethrense tell that when the Danish kings Helghe (Halga) and Ro (Hroðgar) were dead, the Swedish king Athisl forced the Daner to accept a dog as king.
 The dog king was succeeded by Rolf Krage (Hrólfr Kraki).